Playmate of the Year (album)

-Playmate of the Year is the third studio album released by American punk rock band Zebrahead, it is also their final album released via Columbia Records.
+Playmate of the Year is the third studio album by American rock band Zebrahead.
+Released in August 2000, it is their final album released via Columbia Records.

 The woman modelling on the album cover is American model and actress Jodi Ann Paterson who was a Playboy Playmate in 1999 and named Playmate of the Year in 2000, of which the album refers to.

+Exclaim! described the musical style of the album as a cross between the "rapping punk of Limp Bizkit and the pop punk of Lit."